 It sounds ironic to say it now, but a number of the Founding Fathers of the United States were actually against including a “Bill of Rights” within our Constitution.
 Some of them thought that it would be dangerous to do so, because they argued that any right not listed there would be construed “not to be protected” by the Constitution.
 They were partially wrong on this score, of course, and it would fall to other Founding Fathers to make sure that a “Bill of Rights” was later passed.
 But this early objection to the “Bill of Rights” may have been the reason that it eventually included a Ninth Amendment when it was passed, which said that “The enumeration [or “listing”] in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”
-(In other words, just because a right isn't listed in the Constitution, doesn't mean it's not a right.)
+(In other words, rights may not be withheld merely because they aren't listed in the Constitution.)
 This addressed the concern of those Founding Fathers who had objected to a bill of rights because of this.

 Parliament of England

 Some Founding Fathers were against having a “bill of rights” in the Constitution …